fission-codes/ipfsconnect-istanbul-workshop-2023/README.md

 We are going to be getting up and running with [homestar](https://github.com/ipvm-wg/homestar), the [IPVM](https://github.com/ipvm-wg) reference impelementation.
 We'll be running workflows locally and seeing how homestar works across the p2p network.

+For full documentation on homestar, please see [https://docs.everywhere.computer/](https://docs.everywhere.computer/).

 ## Preparation

 ### Install dependencies